#This is part of the source code for the Paineira Graphical User Interface - Iguape

 Counter function.
 It counts the number of XRD data and returns its index.

-int: Index of the XRD data.
+:return: _Index of the XRD data

 """